Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology: Literature Review

-Among the supervised image translation models, the pix2pix framework \cite{isola2017image} introduced conditional generative adversarial networks (cGANs) for image-to-image translation. pix2pixHD \cite{wang2018high} extended this approach to generate high-resolution images using coarse-to-fine generators and multi-scale discriminators.
+Among the supervised image translation models, the pix2pix framework \cite{isola2017image} introduced conditional generative adversarial networks (cGANs) for image-to-image translation.
+Pix2pixHD \cite{wang2018high} extended this approach to generate high-resolution images using coarse-to-fine generators and multi-scale discriminators.
 Building on these advancements, Liu \textit{et al.} proposed pyramid pix2pix, an enhanced version of pix2pix tailored for translating H\&E images into IHC images \cite{liu2022bci}.
 Their key contribution was the creation of the BCI dataset, a large-scale paired dataset of H\&E and IHC images.
-While pyramid pix2pix improved translation quality for low HER2 expression levels (IHC 0/1+/2+), it failed to generate realistic IHC 3+ images, suffering from mode collapse, a common limitation in generative adversarial networks (GANs).
+While pyramid pix2pix improved translation quality for low HER2 expression levels (IHC 0/1+/2+), it failed to generate realistic IHC 3+ images, suffering from mode collapse, a common limitation in generative adversarial networks (GANs). \cite{Liu2023MGGANAM} suggested using multi-generator in their GAN-based architecture.
+The multi-generator has two U-shaped networks at different scales designed to capture low-frequency components like structure and global layout and high frequency components like texture and staining details.
+They also modified the loss function of pix2pix by adding a cross-entropy regularization term.
+But their method also struggled to accurately translate IHC 3+ samples and identify dark regions with high HER2 expression.
+IHC-GAN \cite{saad2025automatic} used a similar dual-scale generator.
+The framework first employed a MobileNetV3 classifier to predict the HER2 expression level (0, 1+, 2+, or 3+) from the input H\&E image and extract discriminative feature embeddings.
+The features were then incorporated into a dual-scale generator through Adaptive Instance Normalization (AdaIN), enabling the generator to modulate staining style according to the predicted HER2 stage.
+The generator consisted of two coupled encoder–decoder branches with inverted residual blocks to reduce parameters.
+The model used a composite loss that combined adversarial loss, L1 reconstruction loss, perceptual (VGG-based) loss, and feature-matching loss to balance visual fidelity and structural consistency.
+The pipeline combined a classifier, dual-scale generator, AdaIN conditioning, and multi-scale discriminator, resulting in a structurally complex system that could lead to overfitting in limited medical datasets.

 Addressing mode collapse remains a critical challenge in GAN-based image translation.
 Several techniques have been proposed to mitigate this issue, including Wasserstein GANs (WGANs) \cite{adler2018banach}, spectral normalization \cite{miyato2018spectral}, mode regularization \cite{che2016mode}, and self-attention mechanisms \cite{zhang2019self}.
 However, none of these strategies have been explicitly applied to the translation of H\&E images into IHC images.
 This gap underscores the need for novel loss functions that penalize mode collapse while maintaining fidelity and structural diversity in generated IHC images.